 It's a widely held opinion that The Dark Knight is the greatest Batman movie of all time.
 Many would take the sentiment further and say the film may be the very best superhero film ever made.
-However, time provides perspective and almost ten years after the film was released, there's an argument to be made that The Dark Knight is overrated.
+However, time provides perspective, and there's an argument to be made that The Dark Knight is overrated.
 Sure, Heath Ledger's portrayal of the Joker will go down in history as one of the all-time great film performances, and rightfully so, but his exceptional performance masks the film's many problems.

 All of Christopher Nolan's Batman films have merit in some form or another.
 The Dark Knight Rises is largely considered the weakest of the three, but it's worth revisiting the first two installments to compare them.
 If one takes a moment to truly consider the evidence, there's much to suggest that Batman Begins is better than The Dark Knight.
 Repeat viewings reveal that The Dark Knight features a number of often overlooked problems, whereas Batman Begins holds up among ALL Batman movies, not to mention grows better with age.

 Upon re-examination, it can be argued that while The Dark Knight is no doubt the more popular film, Batman Begins is a stronger all-around film and may be the most underrated Batman movie simply due to the success of its sequel.
-There are plenty of reasons to consider Batman Begins as the seminal film about the Caped Crusader.
+There are plenty of reasons to consider Batman Begins as the seminal film about the Caped Crusader, from its superior action to its more atmospheric depiction of Gotham City.
 Here is a list of reasons why Batman Begins is actually superior to its sequel, The Dark Knight.

 The Dark Knight is a solid film with a great villain.
 Batman Begins is a great film with a pair of solid villains.
 It would stand to reason this should balance the two films as at least equals.
 However, the competing factor that accounts for Batman Begins' victory as the better film has to do with the title character himself.
 Batman Begins is all about the eponymous Caped Crusader, whereas The Dark Knight highlights the villains.